tirimid/tirimid.net/artistic/quevish.md

 ## Introduction

-Quevish is a conlang I decided to make because I like conlangs and had the idea for one.
-This is not worth using for human communication and should be seen as a hobby project rather than anything genuinely valuable.
-In fact, some parts of this will likely be poorly explained or rambly.
+Quevish is a conlang I made.
+This page serves as the official documentation, reference grammar, textbook examples, and base reference dictionary.
+The main design principle is syntactic consistency and allowance of expressing yourself semantically in interesting ways.
+The glossing abbreviations used for sentence examples throughout the page can be found at the end.

 ## Phonology